open-telemetry/oteps/text/trace/0189-instrumentation-layers-suppression.md

 # Instrumentation Layers and Suppression

-This document describes approach for instrumentation layers, suppressing duplicate layers and unambiguously enriching spans.
+This document describes approach for tracing instrumentation layers, suppressing duplicate layers and unambiguously enriching spans.

 ## Motivation